UK Indefinite Leave to Remain Tools

 Negative ILR Eligibility: Mitigating Application Risks

 If the tool indicates excess absences or that you are still inside your qualifying period, options include switching to the 10-year Long Residence route, relying on compassionate or compelling circumstances, or extending your current leave and re-applying once compliant.
-Each path involves judgement calls — book a confidential consultation with our solicitors to explore the strongest strategy.
+Each path involves judgement calls.
+For a binding assessment of your own case, get advice from an adviser regulated by the Immigration Advice Authority (IAA) or a solicitor on the Law Society register.

-ILR application fees in 2025/2026
+ILR application fees in 2026

-Need certainty on your ILR eligibility?
+Need certainty on your own case?

 Frequently Asked Questions